Documentation

 Storefront Development

-2. Hover on the element you want to customize.
-It should display its available CSS handles in a box (the large names beginning with .), along with their respective CSS file names, and other information.
+2. Hover over the element you want to customize.
+It should display its available CSS handles in a box (the big names beginning with .), along with their respective CSS file names and other information.

 {"base64":" ","img":{"width":2294,"height":1730,"type":"png","mime":"image/png","wUnits":"px","hUnits":"px","length":1181747,"url":"https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-using-css-handles-for-store-customization-0.png"}}

-Before proceeding to the third step, check the CSS Handles table in the documentation of the app/block responsible for rendering the HTML element.
-It will therefore be possible to confirm whether the inspected Handle is valid and mainly if the customization requires another add-on to function, such as the HTML element's attribute.
+1. Check the CSS handles table in the documentation of the app/block that renders the HTML element.
+This will allow you to confirm whether the inspected handle is valid and also if the customization requires another add-on, such as the HTML element attribute.

-If upon checking the CSS Handles table, you notice that the desired Handle needs to use the attribute of the HTML element that will be customized, inspect the page again - traditionally this time, by using your browser and not the ?__inspect functionality.
-Upon inspecting the page, look for the desired HTML element and copy the attribute linked to it that will be used in the upcoming customization.
+If after checking the CSS handles table, you notice that the desired handle needs to use the attribute of the HTML element that will be customized, inspect the page again, this time using your browser and not the ?__inspect option.
+After inspecting the page, look for the desired HTML element and copy the attribute linked to it that will be used in the upcoming customization.

 2. In the new file, use one of the CSS handles listed and customize its properties.
 For example:

-Remember: if the Handle requests an add-on, such as the HTML element's attribute or a Handle modifier, add it next to the Handle's name, following this format: {cssHandleName}--{addon).
+If the handle requires an add-on, such as the HTML element attribute or a handle modifier, add it next to the handle name, following this format: {cssHandleName}--{addon).

-Once you app is linked and the changes duly saved, the new customization should immediately be reflected onto your workspace.
+Once your app is linked and the changes are saved, the new customization should immediately be reflected in your workspace.

 {"base64":" ","img":{"width":2290,"height":1714,"type":"png","mime":"image/png","wUnits":"px","hUnits":"px","length":1168758,"url":"https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-using-css-handles-for-store-customization-1.png"}}